daonuts/tipping-app/README.md

-# subscribe
+# tip
-An Aragon app for subscribing
+An Aragon app for tipping direct or as a reward for content